Language

 Use height presets to quickly set common fence heights

-Add gates to automatically deduct their width from total fence length
+Add gates to automatically deduct their width from the total length

 Set Number of Corners for stronger corner posts with larger holes

-Adjust Waste Factor (typically 10%) to account for cuts and errors
+Adjust the Waste Factor (typically 10%) to cover cuts and errors

-Expand the Cost Estimator and select your currency for price calculations
+Expand the Cost Estimator and choose your currency for pricing

 All calculations happen in your browser — no data is sent anywhere